North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 North Carolina Stats and Trends

-- This season, the Tar Heels have just two against the spread wins in five games as a favorite of 8.5 points or more.

-- North Carolina's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- North Carolina's games this year have hit the over seven times in 12 opportunities (58.3%).

-- North Carolina is 5-4 against the spread and 6-3 overall in games when it records more than 24.3 points.
+- North Carolina is 5-4 against the spread and 6-3 overall this season when the team notches more than 24.3 points.

-- When North Carolina churns out over 357.1 yards, the team is 5-6 against the spread and 6-5 overall.
+- North Carolina is 5-6 against the spread and 6-5 overall when the team picks up over 357.1 yards.

-- The Tar Heels have 14 giveaways this season, while the Gamecocks have 24 takeaways .

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.